 (Disclosure: Some of the links below may be affiliate links)

 On this blog, you already heard about inflation.
 And if you follow other personal finance blogs, you have probably heard a lot about it.
-But do you know exactly what it is?
+But do you know exactly what currency inflation is?
 And especially, do you know what causes inflation and what it does to your personal finance?

-Inflation is caused by many things, it can come from the economy, from the government or for simple demand and supply effects.
+Many things cause inflation.
+It can come from the economy, from the government, or for simple demand and supply effects.
 It can even be negative, something that is called deflation.
-And it has several effects, the biggest of which is to make you lose purchasing power over time.
+And it has several consequences, the biggest of which is to make you lose purchasing power over time.
 You need to protect yourself against inflation.

-In this post, we are going to look in details at all these causes and effects of inflation.
+In this post, we will look in detail at all these causes and effects of inflation.
 And we are also going to look at some examples of inflation in the past.

 First of all, inflation is different for each currency.
 Generally speaking, this can be generalized as inflation for each country.
 But for countries that share the same currency, such as many countries from the European Union, this is a bit more complicated.

-More specifically inflation is the rate at which the price of things evolves.
-If the price of things increases, there is inflation.
-This is directly related to your purchasing power.
+More specifically, inflation is the rate at which the price of things evolves.
+If the price of items increases, there is inflation.
+Inflation is directly related to your purchasing power.
 If there is inflation, your purchasing power will decrease.
 If today, 100 dollars buy you 100 eggs, tomorrow it may buy you only 99 eggs.
 There has been inflation in the price of eggs.
-That means that the same 100 dollar note is not really worth as much as before.
+That means that the same 100 dollar note is not worth as much as before.

 There are a few specificities as to how to compute the inflation rate.
-First, you can compute the inflation for each product independently.
-For instance, the inflation rate of butter or oil.
-This is fairly easy.
+First, you can calculate the inflation for each product independently: for instance, the inflation rate of butter or oil.
+It is relatively easy to compute this value.
 But generally, you are interested in the average inflation for many products.
-What is generally used is a weighted average over different products.
+A weighted average of different products is usually used.

 And unfortunately, there are many different possible ways to compute this average inflation.
 Most countries have an official metric for inflation.
 For instance, the most used index in the United States is the Consumer Price Index for all Urban Consumers (CPI-U).

-To compute this index, they survey many people and compute the rate based on their consumption.
-For instance, people use one percent of their money on rice, the inflation of rice will make up one percent of the index.
+To compute this index, they survey many people and calculate the rate based on their consumption.
+For instance, if people use one percent of their money on rice, the inflation of rice will make up one percent of the index.